vanessa-opensource/sonarqube-inject-vsc/README.md

 ## Limitations

-Currently works only with speacial manualy built `sonarlint` version.
+Currently works only with special `sonarlint-cli` version bundled with the extension.
 Source code can be found [here](https://github.com/nixel2007/sonarlint-cli/tree/feature/console-analysis).

 ## Supported languages